 The air dryer unit collects and removes moisture and contaminants from the compressor air output before the air reaches the reservoirs.
 This unit is different from a reservoir drain or an aftercooler in that it provides dry air for the brake system by eliminating the possible accumulation of condensate in the system reservoirs.
-Note that each reservoir also has a drain cock on the bottom for draining accumulated moisture.
 This assures a long maintenance-free life for air brake system components due to the removal of system contaminants.